benjaminwest1046/robotdog/README.md

 Link to a video of our dog walking/dancing: https://drive.google.com/file/d/0B9DUl14E40kPOVdybno2OVprb1U/view

-All in all I think we did pretty well for a half a day build.
+All in all I think we did pretty well for a half day build.
 Our dog is slightly...special, but it works and it was great to see Javascript powering something in real life!